ds18b20/ds18b20.github.io.source/source/_posts/Numpy-06-random.md

 numpy.random.choice(a, size=None, replace=True, p=None)

-`a : 1-D array-like or int    If an ndarray, a random sample is generated from its elements.
-If an int, the random sample is generated as if a was np.arange(n)size : int or tuple of ints, optional replace : boolean, optional    Whether the sample is with or without replacementp : 1-D array-like, optional    The probabilities associated with each entry in a.
-If not given the sample assumes a uniform distribution over all entries in a.`
+> a : 1-D array-like or int If an ndarray, a random sample is generated from its elements.
+If an int, the random sample is generated as if a was np.arange(n)
+>
+> size : int or tuple of ints, optional  replace : boolean, optional Whether the sample is with or without replacement
+>
+> p : 1-D array-like, optional The probabilities associated with each entry in a.
+If not given the sample assumes a uniform distribution over all entries in a.

 ```python
 >>> np.random.choice(10)